material-motion/material-motion/specifications/runtime/performer.md

       function addPlan(plan)
     }

-**Delegated execution API**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.
+**Delegated performance API**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.

 > The performer may choose not to implement this API.